qaco/conf/README.md

 * It really supports Unicode.
 * But it depends on GTk3 and does not provide a text configuration file.

-I prefer mate-terminal (but it is part of the Mate desktop environment).
+I prefer mate-terminal (even if it is part of the Mate desktop environment).

 In comparison:
 * kitty does not work well with emacs in console.